MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-machine-learning-edge-04-train-model.md

 ---
-title: 'Tutorial: Train and deploy a model - Machine learning on IoT Edge'
+title: 'Tutorial: Train and deploy a model - Machine Learning on IoT Edge'
 description: 'In this tutorial, you'll train a machine learning model by using Azure Machine Learning and then package the model as a container image that can be deployed as an Azure IoT Edge module.'
 author: kgremban
 manager: philmea